microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Edit dataflow](./Media/EditDataflow.png)

 1. Our imported dataflow model includes additional standardized categories as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json).
-The standardized format enables discovery across other Microsoft products and provide semantic information to applications - including the table information's column types, metadata descriptions and more.
-To update the dataflow model in the top right select the **Edit tables** option to navigate into the Power Query Online interface.
+The standardized format enables discovery across other Microsoft products and provides the semantic information to those applications - including the tables, columns, metadata descriptions and more.
+To update the dataflow model in the top right we'll select the **Edit tables** option to navigate into the Power Query Online experience.

     ![Edit tables](./Media/EditTables.png)

-1. Within the Power Query Online editor we'll want to enable additional authoring settings which will persist across all projects - from the **Home** tab - select the **Options** > **Global options** property.
+1. Before we begin using the Power Query Online interface we'll enable some additional authoring settings which will persist the next time we need to author new content.
+From the **Home** tab, select the **Options** > **Global options** property.

     ![Global options](./Media/GlobalOptions.png)

-1. Within the **Global options** window ensure the following settings are enabled.
+1. Within the **Global options** window ensure the following settings are enabled and select **OK** once complete.

     **Steps**
     1. Enable step cost indicators